 In the case of variable rate demand obligations (VRDOs), a two-component rating is assigned.
 The components are a long-term rating and a short-term demand obligation rating.
 The long-term rating addresses the issuer's ability to meet scheduled principal and interest payments.
-The short-term demand obligation rating addresses the ability of the issuer or the liquidity provider to make payments associated with the purchase-price-upon-demand feature ("demand feature") of the VRDO.
-The short-term demand obligation rating uses the Variable Municipal Investment Grade (VMIG) scale.
+The short-term payment obligation rating addresses the ability of the issuer or the liquidity provider to meet any purchase price payment obligation resulting from optional tenders ("on demand") and/or mandatory tenders of the VRDO.
+The short-term payment obligation rating uses the Variable Municipal Investment Grade (VMIG) scale.